-The Town will consider all complete applications to amend this Official Plan, and will notify the public, County of Essex, various Provincial Ministries and other agencies in accordance with the requirements of the Planning Act.
+The Municipality will consider all complete applications to amend this Official Plan, and will notify the public, County of Essex, various Provincial Ministries and other agencies in accordance with the requirements of the Planning Act.

 - a) Applications to amend this Plan will include a planning rationale report for the proposed change, prepared by the proponent.
 This will include, but not be limited to, information regarding the proposed use, servicing, density if applicable, floor area if applicable, lot layout, site plans as appropriate and applicable, and the criteria outlined in Section 8.2.1 (c) of this Plan.
-The Town, may waive the requirement for a planning rationale report for minor and/or site specific amendments. - b) Any specific Official Plan amendment procedures and supporting information requirements as outlined in the policies of this Plan will apply in the consideration of the application and the completeness of the application, in accordance with the requirements of the Planning Act. - c) The Town will consider the following criteria when reviewing applications to amend this Plan: - i) the manner in which the proposed amendment is consistent with Provincial Policy issued under the Planning Act, and prevailing Provincial policy and regulations, the County of Essex Official Plan, and the policies of this Plan; - ii) the impacts of the proposed amendment on the provision of and demand for municipal services, infrastructure and facilities; - iii) the adequacy of the proposed servicing solution with respect to the servicing policies of this Plan; - iv) the impact of the proposed amendment on surrounding land uses, the transportation system, municipal services and community amenities and services; - v) the impact of the proposed amendment on cultural and/or Natural Heritage Features; - vi) the impact on agricultural uses and land;
+The Municipality, may waive the requirement for a planning rationale report for minor and/or site specific amendments. - b) Any specific Official Plan amendment procedures and supporting information requirements as outlined in the policies of this Plan will apply in the consideration of the application and the completeness of the application, in accordance with the requirements of the Planning Act. - c) The Municipality will consider the following criteria when reviewing applications to amend this Plan: - i) the manner in which the proposed amendment is consistent with Provincial Policy issued under the Planning Act, and prevailing Provincial policy and regulations, the County of Essex Official Plan, and the policies of this Plan; - ii) the impacts of the proposed amendment on the provision of and demand for municipal services, infrastructure and facilities; - iii) the adequacy of the proposed servicing solution with respect to the servicing policies of this Plan; - iv) the impact of the proposed amendment on surrounding land uses, the transportation system, municipal services and community amenities and services;